ai-cam/ai-cam.github.io/_people/maya-ganesh.md

 family: Indira Ganesh
 job_title: Associate Director (Research Partnerships) | Programme Co-director, Narratives & Justice
-department: "Leverhulme Centre for the Future of Intelligence; Institute for Continuing Education "
+department: Leverhulme Centre for the Future of Intelligence
 biography: >-
   Maya Indira Ganesh is assistant teaching professor co-directing the MSt in AI Ethics & Society at the Institute for Continuing Education, and a Senior